One Nation, One Election: Reactions

-Union Parliamentary Affairs Minister Pralhad Joshi said that once the committee submits its report, it will be discussed in the public domain and Parliament.
+Central Parliamentary Affairs Minister Pralhad Joshi said that once the committee submits its report, it will be discussed in the public domain and Parliament.
 He said "There is nothing to be nervous about, as discussions will be held.
 We are the world's largest democracy and we are known as the mother of democracy.
 This is the evolution of democracy in the mother of democracy."

 Chief Election Commissioner of India Rajiv Kumar said that the Commission is ready to conduct elections as per legal provisions.

 Many opposition parties have vociferously opposed the plan, citing that this would be disadvantageous for the multiple regional parties of India & would also require nationwide abolition of the provision of moving the no-confidence motion.
 Many smaller regional opposition parties described the move as an attempt by Modi's Hindu right wing Bharatiya Janata Party of consolidating power by moving towards a presidential form of government at the cost of eroding the current federal system of governance & to convert the country from a multi-party democracy into a one-party state.
 The opposition parties have also stated that this move will reduce accountability of the government to the public.
 The Indian National Congress quipped that Modi was preparing for a 'One Nation, No Election' scenario through this proposal.

 Calling his inclusion a "total eyewash", Congress leader Adhir Ranjan Chowdhury said he cannot be part of the committee, as the "terms of reference" of the committee "have been prepared in a manner to guarantee its conclusions."
 Congress leader P. Chidambaram said that the government was accelerating the process with the appointment of a "puppet committee."
 He said that by combining national and state elections, the BJP hopes to win the Lok Sabha poll with a two-third majority and win enough states in order to implement on ground sweeping changes to the Constitution.
 Former law minister Kapil Sibal said that "One Nation One Election will be the downfall of the Modi government".
 He said the Modi government is playing with fire and they will not simply singe their hands but destroy the government.